22 January 2023 - ABUNDANT LIFE

 To minimise contact during Holy Communion, each worshipper is to hold out his or her palm so that the serving Elder may drop the bread into it with his gloved hand.
 All worshippers should sanitize their hands just before taking a cup of grape juice from the tray when it is brought to them.
 It is recommended that each worshipper should bring his or her own personal bottle of sanitizer for this purpose.

-If you are a member of Life B-P Church, please fill in the online form in preparation for the Annual Congregational Meeting.
-The link to the online form is https://www.lifebpc.com/update
+If you are a member of Life B-P Church, please update your particulars or download the physical form at https://www.lifebpc.com/update for the purpose of the Annual Congregational Meeting.

 Speaker: Pastor Tan Soon Yong.